I Shall Survive Using Potions!: Characters

 Also known by her nickname Fran.
 A knight in originally her 30s; she was de-aged to her teen years thanks to a potion Kaoru gave her, having felt sorry Fran gave up her youth for knighthood.
-After being saved by death by Kaoru, she starts displaying a blood knight viciousness in battle.
+After being saved from death by Kaoru, she starts displaying a blood knight viciousness in battle.
 Since then, she has been obsessed with protecting Kaoru at all costs.